12 Famous Hoaxes That (Almost) Fooled Everyone

 Alessandro De Maddalena/Shutterstock

 Between social media sites and the 24-hour news cycle, it is impossible not to be bombarded with insane photos of daring rescues and heartbreaking destruction following any natural disaster these days.
-Hurricane Harvey hitting Houston in 2017 was no exception, but apparently, you can’t always believe what you see.
+Hurricane Harvey hitting Houston in 2017 was no exception, with one image in particular proving you can’t always believe what you see.
 Twitter user @Jeggit posted a startling shot of a shark swimming in the floodwater that filled a Houston highway.
 It appeared to have been taken from the driver’s seat of a stalled car.
 It was retweeted almost 84,000 times and liked by 141,733 users fairly quickly.
 According to the Hollywood Reporter, Fox News host Jesse Watters was also fooled by the photo, even mentioning it during his show The Five.
 He later apologized for the mix-up on his Twitter account once Politifact tracked the doctored photo back to 2011.
 It appears to have first been circulated after Hurricane Irene struck Puerto Rico and posted on imgur.com.
 In 2012, social media users posted it saying it was taken in New Jersey during Sandy.
 It is believed that whoever created this fishy photo took the shark from an image that ran in Africa Geographic in 2005.
-Don’t miss the strangest unsolved mysteries of all time.
+Here are some more sneaky signs that what you’re looking at is fake news.

 Hitler’s fake diaries